LordDoomMaster/Exercise1/Part3/README.md

   - Dealing with lots of things at once.
   - Handling and executing multiple task with shared resources.

+  - "Two events are concurrent if we cannot tell by looking at the program which will happen first"

  Parallelism: Multiple instances of the same task runs independently at the same time with different data.
   - Doing lots of things at once.